Top Ten Foreign Weapons Used by the US Military

 The most used helicopter by the organization is the HH-65 Dolphin.
 The USCG has 100 of the choppers and can be seen hovering and cruising the skies above most of the busiest harbors in the country.
 The bird was designed and built by the French consortium Eurocopter.
 It's trademark design feature that gives it away to even the most casual observer is the tail rotor, or lack of one.
 Instead it uses something called a “fenestron” that looks similar to an encased fan in the tail boom.

 Bofors 57mm Gun

 Bofors (now part of BAE) is a Swedish company that has produced world class artillery for several centuries.
 In addition to making anti-air cannons, it is a prolific supplier of naval guns for the US fleet.
 While the bulk of the US Navy uses much larger deck guns, the appearance of smaller vessels required smaller gunnery.
-Both the newest class of US Coast Guard cutter and the Navy's new Littoral Combat Ships used the Bofors 57mm as its main battery.
+Both the newest class of US Coast Guard cutter and the Navy's Littoral Combat Ships use the Bofors 57mm as its main battery.

 Naval Strike Missile

 Once upon a time the US Navy had the premiere anti-ship cruise missiles (ASCM) in the world.
 The RGM-84 Harpoon and anti-ship variant of the Tomahawk were unmatched in range and lethality.
 Unfortunately, we forgot the importance of maritime dominance and now the ancient but much upgraded Harpoon is only ASCM we have in the fleet.
 The Harpoon can hold its own in most cases, but it has been surpassed in range and capability by most nations with a serious navy.